rwth-acis/keycloak-extensions/client-user-linkage/README.md

 Keycloak.
 For this, this extension creates a custom JPA entity to the database.

 ## Basic Concept
+The extension contains an additional table in the database, called `CLIENT_USER_LINKAGE` with the fields:
+- **ID**: A random unique id of the entry as primary key
+- **ID_CLIENT**: The internal id of the client (not the client id!) that is linked to the specific user
+- **USER_ID**: The unique id of the user entity that is linked to the client
+- **ADMIN_TOKEN**: An access token, that authorizes a user to link his account to the client

+Whenever a user creates a new client, a new admin token is created and stored together with the internal id of the client, the user id and a new unique id in the `CLIENT_USER_LINKAGE` table.
+The client itself is stored in the database as usual.
+If a user tries to manage one of the clients, it gets checked if he is linked in the table with the requested client.
+Only then he is able to request client information, change settings or delete the client.

+The `admin tokens` are JSON web tokens, with the internal client id as audience value.
+They can be used to grant other users access to a client that they do not have created.
+If they are used, a new entry in the `CLIENT_USER_LINKAGE` table is created linking the user that has used the token to the internal client id that is stored as audience in it.

 ## Build and Deploy
 The extension is deployed as a single `.jar`file.
 It can be build by running